Growth Trends for Related Jobs

 Job Growth Trend

 While there isn't data available for NASCAR official jobs, the existing data for mechanics and auto technicians are similar to that of NASCAR jobs.
-According to the Bureau of Labor Statistics, employment of automotive service technicians and mechanics is expected to grow by about 6 percent from 2016 to 2020.
+According to the Bureau of Labor Statistics, employment of automotive service technicians and mechanics is expected to not grow from 2020 to 2030.
 This is about as fast as the average growth rate for all occupations, so job opportunities are considered to be good for those in the field.